Preserving evidence can help your case greatly.

 However, accidents are incredibly stressful.
 Even if you are not seriously injured, the stress of being involved in an accident can affect your ability to make rational decisions.
-Being familiar with accident protocol and how to protect evidence that can help you later on is extremely important, and knowing what to do ahead of time can give you some focus and help you to stay calm.
+Being familiar with accident protocol and how to protect evidence that can help you later on and is extremely important.
+Additionally, knowing what to do ahead of time can give you some focus and help you to stay calm.
 If you become familiar with these steps you will have a better chance of staying safe, protecting your claim, protecting your personal property, complying with regulations, and following insurance protocol.

 Determine if anyone is injured.
 If anyone is in need of medical attention, call 911 and request an ambulance.
 Once you have called for help if it is necessary, you should move to a safe location.
 While vehicles should not always be moved, if you can safely move yourself and anyone else involved, you should.
-If your accident happened in the middle of traffic, you should get yourself and anyone you can safely moved to a location where you are safe and will not cause further accidents.
+If your accident happened in the middle of traffic, you should get yourself and anyone you can safely move to a location where you are safe and will not cause further accidents.
 Next, contact the police.

 When to move your vehicle

 When it comes to minor accidents like fender benders, you should not leave your vehicles where they stand.
 It is not necessary and can be unsafe.
-With minor accidents like these it will probably not be necessary for police to file an accident report, you can just exchange information with the other drivers involved.
+With minor accidents like these, it will probably not be necessary for police to file an accident report, you can just exchange information with the other drivers involved.

 If you cannot safely move your vehicle, or if doing so would cause further damage you can leave it where it is.
-In these situations you should wait for a tow truck to move your vehicle.
+In these situations, you should wait for a tow truck to move your vehicle.